stashapp/CommunityScrapers/README.md

 After updating the scrapers directory contents or editing a scraper file a restart of stash is needed and a refresh of the edit scene/performer page.(In recent stash builds instead of restarting __scrape with -> reload scrapers__ is enough)

+Some sites block content if the user agent is not valid.
+If you get some kind of blocked or denied message make sure to configure the `Scraping ->
+Scraper User Agent` setting in stash.
+Valid strings e.g. for firefox can be found here https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox .
+Scrapers for those sites should have a comment mentioning this along with a tested and working user agent string

 Scrapers with **useCDP** set to true require that you have properly configured the `Chrome CDP path` setting in Stash.
 If you decide to use a remote instance the headless chromium docker image from https://hub.docker.com/r/chromedp/headless-shell/ is highly recommended.

 ## Scene Scrapers